Snowshoeing anyone? There’s no place like Minnesota and the Twin Cities of Minneapolis-St Paul for winter fun!

 Ramsey County Parks

-Ramsey County allows snowshoeing in all parks (except on designated ski trails and pedestrian walkways).
+Ramsey County allows snowshoeing in all parks, except on designated trails for skiers and pedestrian walkways.
+It’s just good snowshoeing etiquette to avoid these groomed areas.
 In particular, Ramsey County recommends these spots:

 Saint Paul Parks